-Toolbars consist of buttons that are shortcuts to menu commands.
-The standard toolbar consists of commonly used commands.
+Toolbars contain buttons that are shortcuts to menu commands.
+The standard toolbar contains commonly used commands.
 The table below outlines the buttons on the standard toolbar.

 Press this button То

 Start a new image

 Open an image

 Save an image

-Print an image
+4 Print an image

 Cut selected objects to the Clipboard

 Copy selected objects to the Clipboard

 Paste the Clipboard contents into an image

+Press this button То

 5 Undo the last action

-Redo the last action
+5 Redo the last action

-Display the CONNECT docker to find content such as clipart, photos, fonts, and more
+Display the Connect docker to find content such as clipart, photos, fonts, and more

 Import an image

 Export an image

-100% - Change the zoom level
+100% ▼ Change the zoom level

 Display a full-screen preview

-Press this button То

-Show or hide rulers
+■ Show or hide rulers

-Show or hide guidelines
+• Show or hide guidelines

 Show or hide the image slicing grid

-····• Show or hide the mask marquee
+["····• Show or hide the mask marquee

 Show or hide the object marquee

 Invert a mask

 Clear a mask

-‡ Open the Options dialog box

-■ Launch ▼ Start Corel applications